Bilkim/Node-Rest-API/notes.md

 npm run test
 ```

 # Conclusion
+Sensitive information, such as database passwords, is handled securely using Docker secrets.
+This adds an extra layer of security in the production environment.

+The API uses environment variables to configure settings like the Node environment, database connection details, and others.
+This allows for easy configuration in different environments.

-The LoopDFS API is designed to provide a reliable and scalable solution for managing bank accounts and cards CRUD operations.
-It is well-suited for deployment in a production environment with the proper considerations for security, scalability, and monitoring.
+The LoopDFS API is designed to provide a reliable and scalable solution for managing bank accounts and cards CRUD operations and it is well-suited for deployment in a production environment with the proper considerations for security, scalability, and monitoring.